“Breakfast is the most important meal of the day.”

 Maybe there’s something to it…

-Think about it, how many times have you skipped breakfast, maybe thinking you’re doing yourself a favor, only to be starving by lunch which results in you throwing down whatever you can get your hands on because… well, you’re hungry and after all you did skip breakfast so it’s really isn’t such a big deal to throw in the fries and a couple of cookies with lunch (please don’t tell me I’m the only one who has had this experience)??!!
+Think about it, how many times have you skipped breakfast, maybe thinking you’re doing yourself a favor, only to be starving by lunch which results in you throwing down whatever you can get your hands on because… well, you’re hungry.
+And after all, you did skip breakfast so it really isn’t such a big deal to throw in the fries and a couple of cookies with lunch (please don’t tell me I’m the only one who has had this experience).

 So if you fall into the “I’m just not hungry for breakfast” category, this is something to think about.

-Anyway, whether you already do or want to begin eating breakfast in the mornings, this is just a really quick and simple way to whip something together in the morning with out really having to do any cooking at all.
-It’s more of a breakfast idea than it is a recipe… but let me tell you guys, it’s yummy!
+Anyway, whether you already do or want to begin eating breakfast in the mornings, this is just a really quick and simple way to whip something together in the morning without really having to do any cooking at all.
+It’s more of a breakfast idea than it is a recipe, but let me tell you guys, it sure is yummy!

 Yield: Serves 1